Can solar and battery power your Perth home during a blackout?

 - Alpha ESS systems with backup output

-When getting a battery quote, ask explicitly: "Does this system provide backup power during a grid outage?" and "Does it work in island mode with solar generation during the day?"
+When you're getting a battery quote, ask directly: "Does this system provide backup power during a grid outage?" and "Does it work in island mode with solar generation during the day?"

-Partial/essential backup: Only designated circuits (lights, fridge, phone charging, internet) are connected to the backup panel.
+Partial or essential backup: Only designated circuits (lights, fridge, phone charging, internet) connect to the backup panel.
 The rest of the home has no power.
-More practical for cost reasons — you're not trying to power the entire house from a 10kWh battery.
+This is the more common setup for cost reasons: you're not trying to power an entire house from one battery.

 Common essential backup circuits:

-If the outage occurs during daylight hours and your system supports solar charging in island mode, the solar panels can charge the battery while it's powering your home.
-This extends backup duration significantly:
+If the outage happens during daylight and your system supports solar charging in island mode, yes: the panels can charge the battery while it powers your home.
+That extends backup duration significantly.

 Example (daytime blackout, summer):